secretstartups/handbook/readmes/cynthia-ng/index.html.md

 This is actually my first "tech job", and first startup.

-I come from a mostly public services background, having been a teacher and librarian, though with a significant focus on technology and accessibility.
+I come from a mostly public services background, having been a teacher and librarian, with a significant focus on technology and accessibility.

-I used to be a manager, and I clearly still have a fairly manager-like outlook on a lot of work, but I purposely went back to being an individual contributor, especially for the collaboration with other teams.
+I used to be a manager, and I clearly still have a fairly manager-like outlook on a lot of work, but I purposely went back to being an individual contributor, especially for focusing on technical and project work, and collaboration with other teams.

 I believe I've come to really embrace the [GitLab Values](/handbook/values/) but it still took me months to really internalize, and I'm still working on excelling in some areas.